Key Dates & Timings

 3) Wet and muddy clothing needs to remain in the central communal area and must not go into the ‘dry’ sleeping areas.

 All meals will be vegetarian, high in calories and contain a source of protein.
-Food will be served in a dedicated catering tent for consumption in the main mess tent.
-Competitors will need to provide their own plate, bowl, mug and cutlery wash these up themselves (we will ensure that a good supply of warm and clean washing up water is provided).
+Food will be served in a dedicated catering tent for consumption in the main marquee.
+Participants will need to provide their own plate, bowl, mug and cutlery wash these up themselves (we will ensure that a good supply of warm and clean washing up water is provided).
 If you have any concerns about the vegetarian menu have a read of this excellent article, by Scott Jurek on the Runners World website and have a read of the nutrition study that was carried out at the 2012 Dragon's Back Race™.

 0500 – 0830 Breakfast